FREE HOME PLANNING

-We've been wanting a large vegetable garden for a few years now (living in Ohio, our soil is amazing for gardening)!
-But the huge number of deer (and bunnies, possums, skunks, wild turkeys, you name it…) has held us back each year.
+Several years ago, when we were living in Ohio, we had great soil for gardening, and were wanting to have a large vegetable garden.
+But the huge number of deer (and bunnies, possums, skunks, wild turkeys, you name it…) had held us back each year.
 We figured the garden would just become their backyard buffet!

 He planted corn, bush beans, peppers, and tomatoes.

 Every single time anything sprouted (and we got all excited to finally see the fruits of our labor!), we would go out and check the garden.
 Only to find every single plant chewed up or eaten. 🙁

 Deer tracks and deer poop were left behind as evidence of the perpetrators every day.
 Needless to say, that years garden was a failure.